spdx/spdx-3-model/model/Software/Properties/contentIdentifier.md

 Used by SPDX producers to record the artifact’s gitoid: a canonical, unique, immutable identifier that can be used for software integrity verification.

-Used by SPDX consumers to verify the integrity of a software artifact they received.
+Used by SPDX consumers to verify the identity and integrity of a software artifact they received.

 ## Description